PeterWMundt/GettingAndCleaningData/README.md

 # Script run_analysis.R

-The script run_analysis.R does the requested transformations.
-The path were the data st is located and the name and location of the result data set can be changed.
+The script run_analysis.R does the requested transformations and can be configured (see "Adjust the Script to your Environment").

 ## Detail Steps

-In detail the steps performed by the script are:
+These are the steps performed by the script:
+(The steps are listed in the order they are executed.)

 * define path to the files that contain the data (change this according to your preferences!)